Shantae Advance: Risky Revolution: Plot

 Shortly after her first defeat of Risky Boots, (Note: As depicted in Shantae (2002)) Shantae assists her friends with constructing new anti-pirate defenses for Scuttle Town.
 As Shantae is introducing Sky and Bolo to new friend Rottytops, Risky arrives, announcing she has a new plan to rule Sequin Land.
 Shantae pursues and battles Risky before falling into a chasm leading to a massive subterranean cavern spanning all of Sequin Land.
 There, she and her friends learn that Risky plans to use a device called the Tremor Engine to rotate the King's Pillar, a massive stone column supporting the whole continent, rearranging the surface above and exposing landlocked areas to the coast so her pirate crew can pillage them.
 Risky demonstrates by forcing Scuttle Town inland, turning it into a desert.

 Shantae's uncle Mimic suggests she find three of his fellow members of the Relic Hunter's Guild, believing the four of them will be able to come up with a solution.
 Learning of this, Risky frees the Muck Lords, three demons who were imprisoned by her former captain, in exchange for the Relic Hunters' capture.
 Shantae travels to several different towns that have been displaced, each time using the Tremor Engine's activation switches to move them back where they belong.
 As she defeats the Muck Lords and retrieves the Relic Hunters, she learns that each time Risky uses the Tremor Engine, it weakens the King's Pillar; should it crumble, the entire surface will collapse into the magma below.

-Once all the Relic Hunters have been rescued, they propose triggering an earthquake to make the magma rise, filling the cavern and creating a new foundation under Sequin Land when it cools.
+Once all the Relic Hunters have been rescued, they propose triggering an earthquake beneath the King's Pillar to make the magma rise, filling the cavern and creating a new foundation under Sequin Land when it cools.
 Shantae and the Relic Hunters construct a miniature version of the Tremor Engine and return to the King's Pillar to activate it.
 As the Relic Hunters escape, Risky appears and briefly battles Shantae before revealing that she has been using the Tremor Engine to steal components for the Tinkerworm, a massive drilling machine, intent on attacking towns from below.
 Shantae destroys the Tinkerworm, and the Muck Lords decide to abandon Risky.
 As the magma begins erupting, Risky flees pursued by Shantae, who destroys her airship.
 Shantae is rescued by her friends, and they watch as the magma cools before breaching the surface.
 The Sultana of Sequin Land thanks Shantae for her heroics, and grants her request to hold a new Relic Hunter Expo.
 (Note: As depicted in Shantae: Risky's Revenge (2010)) Shantae then reunites with her friends to help them babysit Bolo's baby brother, while Risky swears revenge.